 During my dance studies as a college student at Florida International University, I had the opportunity to train in Afro-Brazilian and Afro-Cuban modern dance (Tecnica Cubana).
 Things felt better, more normal -as if the two sides of my upbringing - classical dance at school and religious dancing at home- weren’t necessarily separate.

 After graduating college, I moved to the northeast United States, where I felt very out of place.
-Desperate to bring home to me, I began teaching and performing Cuban social dances (Son, Casino, Rueda de Casino) with my partner Michael Huang, took classes with Gilset Mora (Headlong studios), danced for Philly’s Afro-Caribbean percussion group Timbalona (Andres Cisneros, Christian Noguera), and continued to train with other instructors (Kati Hernandez (L.A.), Royland Lobato (Oakland), Chini Perez Domenech (Minneapolis)) while teaching and performing at Cuban dance congresses across the country.
-It wasn’t until Michael began taking percussion classes with Christian Noguera and playing at home and at Rumbas at Imperfect Art Gallery in Germantown, where I began to feel comfortable in Philly.
+Desperate to bring home to me, I began teaching and performing Cuban social dances (Son, Casino, Rueda de Casino) with my partner Michael Huang, took classes with Gilset Mora, danced for Philly’s Afro-Caribbean percussion group Timbalona (Andres Cisneros, Christian Noguera), and continued to train with other instructors such as Kati Hernandez (LA), Royland Lobato (Oakland), and Chini Perez Domenech (Minneapolis) while teaching and performing at Cuban dance congresses across the country.
+It wasn’t until Michael began taking percussion classes with Christian Noguera, playing at home, and at Rumbas at Imperfect Art Gallery in Germantown, where I began to feel comfortable in Philly.
 I finally felt at home.

 Rumba is a secular Afro-Cuban music and dance that has been passed down through the generations, a community celebration ("Rumba" also means "Party" in Spanish).
 The music is primarily percussive, carried by three tumbadoras, or conga drums, and led by a lead singer who improvises a call and response with the rest of the singers.
 When the music gets to its peak, dancers join in as well.